 Most of the configuration elements for the infrastructure components are directly located under the OAM-PM hierarchy.
 However, there are some linkages to other optional subsystems, such as accounting policies.
-Figure 1: Configuration Tree provides the topics that will be included in the configuration section.
+Figure 1: Configuration tree provides the topics that are included in the configuration section.
 The "Tech specific (Ethernet, IP, MPLS)" block has been grayed out, because it is not included in this chapter.

-Figure 1: Configuration Tree
+Figure 1: Configuration tree